Arhaan-Siddiquee/github-roaster/README.md

 # GitHub Aura Calculator

-A fun React.js application that analyzes GitHub profiles and generates Gen-Z slang roasts based on coding activity.
+A fun React.js application that analyzes GitHub profiles and roasts your Github Account based on your coding activity and Profile.

 ![image](https://github.com/user-attachments/assets/0d23f1fe-84dc-4ae7-9498-243f06a0be09)